gleal42/cub3d/README.md

 So basically we need to imagine all the ways that things can go wrong.
 Not only that but we should be saving the information as we go.

 A few things to test:
--Resolution values that are bigger that the screens that we have in school or non-digit numbers or more than 2 values (width and height)
+- Resolution values that are bigger that the screens that we have in school or non-digit numbers or more than 2 values (width and height)
--Textures are a file that doesnt exist (open function would fail) or not a xpm file.
+- Textures are a file that doesnt exist (open function would fail) or not a xpm file.
--There are multiple textures for the same wall (north wall texture).
+- There are multiple textures for the same wall (north wall texture).
--RGBs dont have 3 numbers, are separated by an invalid character (not a comma) or have values below 0 or above 255.
+- RGBs dont have 3 numbers, are separated by an invalid character (not a comma) or have values below 0 or above 255.
--There are invalid characters in the cub.
+- There are invalid characters in the cub.

 On the map:
--Multiple players or no player.
+- Multiple players or no player.
--Invalid characters.
+- Invalid characters.
--Map not closed (again thank you [Dimitri](https://github.com/DimitriDaSilva) for suggesting me to go over the map check if each map character (0, N, S, E, W, 2) didn't have a space character around it (check [check_all_sides function](extract_and_parse/ft_parse_map.c))).
+- Map not closed (again thank you [Dimitri](https://github.com/DimitriDaSilva) for suggesting me to go over the map check if each map character (0, N, S, E, W, 2) didn't have a space character around it (check [check_all_sides function](extract_and_parse/ft_parse_map.c))).

+If you want you can see [all the checks](extract_and_parse/ft_parse_cub.c) I did and think of new ones.

 ## Understanding the minilibx tool: